Test Scoring Rules and Outcome Declarations

 A check-box for Category Score will appear.
 If Category Score is selected, the scores will be calculated for each category separately.
 You will also need to set the Weight variable in the Weight box, which is used to calculate the score, and is by default 'WEIGHT'.
 Different weights can be assigned to different items of the test, based on how much they should contribute to the final test score.
 For example, if a weight of 2 is entered, the score for that item is multiplied by 2 when calculating the final test score (see section Item Scoring Rules for more information on weighting).
 If, for any item of the test, there is no such weight definition at the Item level, the scoring engine assumes the default value = 1.

-In TAO 3.2, when item metadata is inserted, it is automatically transferred to the categories of the item.
+When item metadata is inserted, it is automatically transferred to the categories of the item.
 Categories can also be managed manually.

 3. Click on the button Outcome Declarations.